 You probably know that a learning management solution, or LMS, describes any software that helps you automate and structure your internal training program.
-An extended enterprise LMS extends that concept to include not just your employees, but any stakeholder you can benefit from participating in the same type of structured program.
+An extended enterprise LMS extends that concept to include not just your employees, but any stakeholder that can benefit from participating in the same type of structured program.

-According to the corporate education resource Web Anywhere, extended enterprise learning includes
+According to the corporate education resource Web Anywhere, extended enterprise learning includes;

 any training that is provided to learners outside of your organization.
 The training could be targeted at dealers, channel distribution partners, suppliers, resellers, franchisees, and even your customers.

 You’ve probably encountered this type of learning mechanism yourself, in the systematic onboarding your company needs for any software it integrates into its workflow.
 Customer knowledge bases, new product rollouts for franchisees, and partner channel certifications are all examples of extended online learning.